jocho-here/react-playground/react-step-by-step/README.md

 ## Components and Props
 - Conceptually, components are like JavaScript functions.
 They accept arbitrary inputs (called "props") and return React elements describing what should appear on the screen.
 ---
-- Simplest way to define a component is to write a JavaZScript function
+- Simplest way to define a component is to write a JavaScript function
 ```
 function Welcome(props) {
   return <h1>Hello, {props.name}</h1>;